ivicanikolicsg/OHIE/README.md

 ## Quick Test

 1. Compile the code `make`
-2. Run the script `quick_text.sh`
+2. Run the script `quick_test.sh`

-This will run OHIE network of 3 nodes -- their outputs are written in `outputnodeX.txt` (so, while running, for example, check the output with `tail -f outputnode1.txt`).
+This will run OHIE network of 3 nodes -- their outputs are written in `outputnodeX.txt`.
+So, while running, for example, check the output with `tail -f outputnode1.txt`.
 At the end, make sure to kill the network, i.e. `fuser -k *`.

 ## Parameters